Habibou Latrine Project – Senegal

 Kids frequently go into the woods, behind compound fences, and behind trees to relieve themselves.
 Along with the lack of latrines, proper hand-washing is non-existent, leading to frequent illness.

-The objective of this project is to construct a new latrine for each of 12 families in the community.
+The objective of this project is to construct a new latrine for each of the 12 families in the community.

 Each latrine will be a ventilated pit latrine Design, with PCV piping connecting the toilet area to the pit.
 The construction of each latrine will start with the digging of a 1-meter x 1-meter x 2-meter pit by the individual families.